Lecithin in Gummies or Edibles

-Lecithin is an important staple ingredient for any cannabis kitchen.
+Lecithin is a game-changer for infused gummies or edibles or any kitchen infusion.
 It may be new to you, but it’s highly helpful in making edibles.
-Whether your making cannabutter or cannaoil, we recommend using lecithin for your infusions.
+Whether your making c_butter or c_oil, we recommend using lecithin for your infusions.

 Lecithin solves one problem of edibles, consistent dosing.
 Yes, you must first thoroughly mix your infused product into your dish.
 But then lecithin takes it to the next level by dispersing the fat content evenly.

-Lecithin in edibles makes the THC absorption stronger and lasts longer.
-As a phospholipid, helps your cells absorb the THC better and increases the bioavailability in your body.
+Lecithin in edibles makes the T_C absorption stronger and lasts longer.
+As a phospholipid, it helps your cells absorb the T_C better and increases the bioavailability in your body.

 Sunflower or Soy Lecithin